Frequently Asked Questions about Tracer Gas Testing by Dan Napier, CIH

 Can I just start tomorrow to do this testing?

 Not really, tracer gas testing is a complex and difficult task and it needs to be carefully planned.
-Your best bet is to find a CIH who has the equipment and SF6 available.
-The instruments are specific for SF6 and the SF6 is costly and usually is only available in shop tank amounts.
+Your best bet is to find a CIH who has the equipment and appropriate tracer gas available.
 The results of the testing need to be evaluated and are complex.
 The CIH will be able to conduct the test, evaluate, explain what the results mean the results and make recommendations if changes are needed.

 What is a CIH?